Rishyy37/AI-Powered-Text-Editor/README.md

-# 🎚️ Tone Slider Text Tool
+# 🎚️ AI Powered Text Editor

 A web-based application that allows users to adjust the **tone of text** between **casual** and **formal** using a **slider interface** powered by the **Mistral AI API**.
 Features include real-time tone transformation, undo/redo capabilities, reset functionality, error handling, and persistent local storage.